swills/cirrina/README.md

 # Cirrina

-[What is cirrina?](https://clips.twitch.tv/BadTemperedAlligatorKreygasm-gjABCmXGo6gNG4uO) Daemon and client for [Bhyve](https://wiki.freebsd.org/bhyve) written in Go using gRPC.
+Daemon for managing and configuring [Bhyve](https://wiki.freebsd.org/bhyve) written in Go using gRPC.

-# Warning

-This is still fairly new software.
-Only UEFI boot is supported, no bhyveload.
+Only UEFI boot is supported, no `bhyveload`.

+Note: The official repo for this project is [GitLab](https://gitlab.com/swills/cirrina).
+The GitHub repo exists purely as a mirror for visibility.

 # Installation